-Previous World Heritage Fund contributions to this site:

-[Total US\$ 50,000]

-Preparatory Assistance 1990 Nomination dossier

-Training 1991 Workshop on protected zone management [US\$ 20,000]

-1999 National sensitising seminar for personnel charged with
+Previous World Heritage Fund contributions to this site: [Total] US\$ 50,000] Preparatory Assistance 1990 [US\$ 10,0 [000 Training 1991 Workshop on protected zone management [US\$ 20,000] 1999 National sensitising seminar for personnel surveillance of heritage sites charged with U U [US\$ 20,000]

-surveillance of heritage sites

-Reference paragraphs of previous deliberations by Bureau or Committee concerning state of conservation of site(s) concerned, if any:

-Please refer to the state of conservation report of this site in document WHC-99/CONF.209/13 of the 23rd session of the Committee.
+Reference paragraphs of previous deliberations by Bureau or Committee concerning state of conservation of site(s) concerned, if any: Please refer to the state of conservation report of this site in document WHC-99/CONF.209/13 of the 23rd session of the Committee.

 Summary background and description of activity: Air and Tenere Natural Reserves was inscribed as a single property on the World Heritage List in 1991.
 Rebel activity intensified in 1992 and after, and led to the Committee, in 1996, to include the site in the List of World Heritage in Danger.
 Since then however, a peace treaty has been signed by the Government and the rebels and has been successfully implemented.
 At its 21st (1997) and 22nd session (1998) the Committee was pleased to note significant improvements in the security conditions in and around the site and the working environment of the staff.
 At its last session in Kyoto, Japan (1998), the Committee noted the components of an emergency rehabilitation programme prepared by the State Party and invited the State Party to submit a detailed plan to the 23rd session of the Bureau in July 1999.
-The State Party submitted such a detailed plan to July 1999 Bureau session (see WHC-99/CONF.204/INF.12 of the 23rd session of the Bureau).
-The plan provided complete descriptions of activities to be undertaken using a contribution of US\$ 127,000 requested as a contribution from the World Heritage Fund for the implementation of the emergency rehabilitation plan.
+The State Party submitted such a detailed plan to July 1999 Bureau session (see WHC-99/CONF.204/INF.12 of the 23rd session of US\$ 127,000 requested as a contribution from the World Heritage Fund for the implementation of the emergency rehabilitation plan.